jonathan-scholbach/jonathan-scholbach.github.io/_posts/2023-02-06-what-does-it-mean-to-be-exceptional.md

 important, the CORE information, and what is EXTRA.

 ![foreground-background.jpg](/assets/what-does-it-mean-to-be-exceptional/foreground-background-illusion.svg){:width="60%"}

-*__Sometimes it is hard to grasp what is foreground, what is background.
+<p class="caption">Sometimes it is hard to grasp what is foreground, what is
+background.
 What is relevant, what is irrelevant?
-This confusion is mentally stressful.__*
+This confusion is mentally stressful.</p>

 Another example, from coding software, is the paradigm of [early returning](https://medium.com/swlh/return-early-pattern-3d18a41bba8): By